 Till December 1, 2017 it will be possible for students to apply to the 8th round of the International Max Planck Research School for Neural Circuits to study the brain the heart of Europa.

 Our brains house extremely complex neuronal circuits, whose detailed structures are still largely unknown.
 This is especially true for the so-called cerebral cortex of mammals, where among other things vision, thoughts or spatial...

 On June 27 and 28, seven excellent scientists of the Max Planck Institute will give lectures in five different cafés and bars as part of the Bar of Science initiative.

-On January 23, Isabelle Chang successfully defended her thesis at the Department of Biological Sciences of the Goethe University.
+On June 6, Jianguang Ni successfully defended his thesis, titled: “Modulation and Control of Neuronal Gamma-Band Synchronization” at the Department of Biological Sciences of the Goethe University.

 Dr. Arjan Vink